Fabiano2007/TicTacToe-Project/Informing.md

 ## Goals

-We decided thta we want to set ourselfs 2 smart goals, which we want to fulfill.
+We decided that we wanted to set ourselves 2 smart goals, which we want to fulfill.

 ![image](https://github.com/Fabiano2007/TicTacToe-Project/assets/142780434/e814c275-0270-4dfc-8749-dbe8ad028c6e)